|| Luke ||

 "Luke, so nice of you to join us," He started.

 I was breathing heavily, "If you did something to her, I swear I'll kill you."

-He walked around Hazel's chair and chucked, "I could never do that."
+He walked around Hazel's chair, "I could never do that."
 He lifted her head and lightly tapped her cheek.
 "Wake up, Hazel."

 She stirred awake and lifted her head.
 Her eyes were glazing over but she looked at her surroundings.
 I locked eyes with her, "Luke?"